aredn/documentation/arednGettingStarted/advanced_config.rst

 Since DHCP leases are dynamic and can change over time, there may be a reason why a host's assigned IP address should be made permanent.
 This is especially useful if that host will provide an application, program, or service through your node to the mesh network at large.
 You can permanently reserve that host's DHCP address by clicking the *Add* button to the right of the host in the *DHCP Leases* list.
 You will see that host now appears in the list under the **DHCP Address Reservations** heading above the list of leases.

+There may be some devices on which you are not able to set the hostname prefixed by your callsign.
+Once you add that device to your **DHCP Address Reservations**, however, click the *Hostname* box to edit the hostname what will be propagated across the mesh network.
+You may also want to assign a specific IP Address to the device by selecting it from the drop-down list.
+If you have a device which needs to be reachable on its host node, but which should not be accessed across the mesh network, click the *Do Not Propagate* checkbox to prevent OLSR from propagating that information to the mesh.

 Advertised Services
 ^^^^^^^^^^^^^^^^^^^